About Janelle Lamoreaux

 Finally, I have recently published the Routledge Handbook of Genomics, Health and Society, which I co-edited with Sahra Gibbon, Barbara Prainsack and Stephen Hillgartner.
 The Handbook provides an overview of classic and emergent topics in the social studies of genomics.
-My contributions to the volume include organizing the section Crossing Boundaries - which features Margaret Lock, Amber Benezra, Carrie Friese and others - and a single-authored chapter, called Gendered Bioeconomies.
-The Handbook will be published in January of 2018.
+My contributions to the volume include organizing the section Crossing Boundaries - which features Margaret Lock, Amber Benezra, Carrie Friese and others - and a single-authored chapter, called Gendered Bioeconomies (link below).
 More information, including a full table of contents, is available here.

 2016 "What if the Environment is a Person?
 Lineages of Epigenetics in a Toxic China," Cultural Anthropology 31(2): 188-214, https://culanth.org/articles/806-what-if-the-environment-is-a-person-lineages-of